 At Couples Counselling Twickenham, EnduringMind, I focus on relationship counselling to help couples recover from a crisis or breakdown in communication.
 This includes learning to express yourself and communicate more openly without resorting to conflict.
 Listening to your partner and healing old wounds without fear of attack or exposing your vulnerability.

 I offer a solution-focussed approach which helps you regain intimacy, respect and understanding.
 It means taking reponsibility to change yourselves first, not each other. we all have our flaws and unconscious patterns of behaviour, which may never have been explored.
 Even loving, caring relationships between couples have their ups-and-downs, and sometimes underlying problems can lead to arguments or avoiding big issues.Being in denial about your problems is a common feature after long-term conflict.
 People can take up defensive positions, become closed and fall into repetitive patterns of conflict where no-one wins.

 At this point relationships become stuck and couples find it hard to talk things through or trust each other.
 Where once there was love and affection, opposing interests prevent couples from finding a satisfying resolution.
 That’s when help from a skilled couples counsellor can make all the difference.
 Whether you feel things aren’t right or encounter serious difficulties, like conflict, I'm here to observe, listen and provide support, without judgement as you find a positive outcome.
 Whilst it is rewarding it can also be challenging, as it requires each person to take equal responsibility for change and not blame it all on the other person.

-At EnduringMind, couples counselling or relationship counselling, is a form of counselling which addresses communication, empathy and a loss of intimacy.
+At EnduringMind, couples counselling or relationship counselling, is a form of counselling which helps you explore communication, empathy and a loss of intimacy.
 It used to be called marriage guidance – but also includes long-term relationships, cohabitation and civil partnerships.
 As a couples counsellor I have a positive view towards inclusivity and diversity in relationships.
 I treat the relationship, rather than the individuals, as the 'client'.
 Our very closest relationships rest on our ability to express intimacy and trust.